TheBiblMan/c-network-base/README.md

 # c-network-base
-stepping stones with C and winsock2
+stepping stones with C, pthreads and winsock2

+compile with -lWS2_32